Nuitka/Nuitka-website/doc/posts/nuitka-release-0613.rst

 -  Improved ``__future__`` imports to become hard imports, so more efficient code is generated for them.

--  Counting of instances had a runtime impact by providing a ``__del__`` that was still needed to be executed and limits garbage collection on types with older Python versions.
+-  Counting of instances had a run time impact by providing a ``__del__`` that was still needed to be executed and limits garbage collection on types with older Python versions.

 -  UI: Avoid loading ``tqdm`` module before it's actually used if at all (it may get disabled by the user), speeding up the start of Nuitka.